leelavg/thoughtexpo/content/blog/exploring-kadalu-storage-in-k3d-cluster-operator/index.md

 Breakpoint 2 at /kadalu/kadalulib.py:322
 ```

-Because of the presence of `.pdbrc`, pdb prompt didn't wait for user input (as last command is `continue`) and ran all the commands (can be referred from `kubectl logs`), however here's a gotcha you can see whenever we send a `kill -USR1 1` signal it's dropping in pdb and reading `.pdbrc` and continuing the execution path, for that to not happen we need to perform below and `lifecycle` stanze serves the same need:
+Because of the presence of `.pdbrc`, pdb prompt didn't wait for user input (as last command is `continue`) and ran all the commands (can be referred from `kubectl logs`), however here's a gotcha you can see whenever we send a `kill -USR1 1` signal it's dropping in pdb and reading `.pdbrc` and continuing the execution path, for that to not happen we need to perform below and `lifecycle` stanza serves the same need:

 ``` sh
 -> kubectl exec deploy/operator -c kadalu-operator -it -- bash